elixir-lsp/elixir-ls/eels/README.md

 a Hex package.

 Because we need the source code at runtime, this app has `lib/` moved under `priv/`, in case you're wondering.

+TODO cleanup inferior BEAM instance if main one fails.